Craig Tyrie, Digital Inclusion Lead

 Fabien is one of the first points of contact for visitors, participants and tenants, on the phone or in person.
 You can contact him if you need to book a room or have an enquiry about WHALE Arts activities, or to find out about our volunteering opportunities.
 He works part-time and splits his shifts between reception duties and his volunteer coordination role (usually on Thursdays).

-Kat assists with the delivery of our WHALE Arts core Adults groups including: SmartCraft; Let’s Create; Open Studio; Stitch N Time; Men’s Makers; Craft Café and Art in the Open.
-She also leads one of the groups of SmartCraft.
+Kat manages our WHALE Arts core Adults groups including: SmartCraft; Let’s Create; Open Studio; Stitch N Time and Men’s Makers.
+She is also one of the artists who leads SmartCraft.

 Kirsty Frankland, Art & Wellbeing Manager